fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 new Thread(()-> System.out.println("Printing from runnable")).start();
 ```

 In the example above, the Thread implements the **Runnable** interface that has only the method **Run** that require no arguments; the compiler is therefore able to match the argument list with the requirement of the **Run** method.
-Interfaces like **Runnable** that contains only one method are referred as `functional interfaces`.
+Interfaces like **Runnable** that contains only one method are referred as `functional interfaces` (actually an interface can be functional even if it has multiple methods but all but one need to have a default implementation).

 In the example below, a lambda expression is used to sort a list in a single line.